 Certified Schools can access this webinar by logging into the learning hub.

-This webinar will provide headteachers, designated safeguarding leads (DSLs), teachers and all school staff with an understanding of how the risks associated with county lines and child criminal exploitation have developed through the COVID-19 pandemic, with a rise in online grooming.
+This webinar will provide headteachers, designated safeguarding leads (DSLs), teachers and all school and college staff with an understanding of how the risks associated with county lines and child criminal exploitation have developed through the COVID-19 pandemic, with a rise in online grooming.

-Whilst there may be a perception that lockdown and tighter restrictions on movement have reduced the threat from county lines, there is evidence to suggest that criminal gangs have evolved their tactics and continue to target vulnerable children through both old and new practice.
+Whilst there may be a perception that lockdown and tighter restrictions on movement have reduced the threat from county lines, there is evidence to suggest that criminal gangs have evolved their tactics and continue to target vulnerable children and young people through both old and new practice.
 A buoyant drugs market means that school should continue to look out for the signs of abuse and exploitation.

-Identifying the different risks for young people subject to county lines abuse and exploitation and how county lines links in with other forms of criminal exploitation.
+Identifying the different risks for young people subject to county lines abuse and exploitation and how county lines links in with other forms of criminal exploitation

 Our Certified School Programme is a complete solution for schools to implement an effective approach to online safety.